-PRECIOUS-Gold drops to more than two-week low as dollar and equities gain
+PRECIOUS-Gold drops to more than two-week low as dollar, equities gain

 This pointed to a repeat of a similar trend last year when the dollar emerged as the go-to hedge against the simmering trade war, stemming flows into gold.

-Stocks markets, meanwhile, gained after Washington temporarily eased trade restrictions imposed on China’s Huawei.
+Stocks markets, meanwhile, gained after Washington temporarily eased trade restrictions imposed on Chinese telecom equipment maker Huawei Technologies.

-On Monday the U.S. Commerce Department granted Huawei a licence buy U.S. goods until Aug.
+On Monday the U.S. Commerce Department granted Huawei a licence to buy U.S. goods until Aug.
 19 to maintain existing telecoms networks and provide software updates to Huawei smartphones.

-Markets now await Wednesday’s release of minutes from the U.S. central bank’s May 1 meeting, looking for insights on future interest ratess.
+Markets now await Wednesday’s release of minutes from the U.S. central bank’s May 1 meeting, looking for insights on future interest rates.

 Fed Chair Jerome Powell said on Monday that it was premature to ascertain the impact of trade and tariffs on the trajectory of monetary policy, instead pointing to recent healthy economic data.